 Kyle Nakatsuji, CEO and founder of Clearcover, has devoted his career to technology and most recently has spent his time focusing on how insurance products could be more seamlessly integrated with other products, services or experiences that people naturally have more affinity for or engage with more frequently.

 ValuePenguin had a chance to discuss Nakatsuji’s plans for Clearcover’s continued technology advances, increased distribution and the car insurance industry as a whole.

 How does Clearcover differ from traditional auto insurance companies?

-We strive to design and build an efficient processes so our customers can enjoy quality, convenience, and cost-savings.
-For example, the majority of our claims are filed digitally -- which enables the loss to automatically be entered into the system and flagged to the necessary parties.
+We strive to design and build efficient processes so our customers can enjoy quality, convenience and cost savings.
+For example, the majority of our claims are filed digitally — which enables the loss to automatically be entered into the system and flagged to the necessary parties.
 The result is that the customer is paid faster.
 Digital filing isn’t the norm at traditional auto insurance companies.

 If you could only pick one thing, what do you want consumers to think about when they hear Clearcover?
 Why?